Flow-Launcher/flow-launcher.github.io/README.md

 - Your plugin must be approved and added to the [Flow.Launcher.PluginsManifest](https://github.com/Flow-Launcher/Flow.Launcher.PluginsManifest/) repository.
 - Use .png or .jpg for images.
 Videos should be YouTube links only.
+- You need to fork this repository.
+After that, you will either:
+   - Clone the fork to your computer and work with it locally using any text editor or IDE of your choice, such as Notepad++, Visual Studio Code, or JetBrains IDEs,
+   - Or you can edit the files directly on GitHub.
+If you choose to edit the files directly on GitHub, you can skip the steps that involve cloning the repository and running the website locally.

 ### Steps to add more information about your plugin